-There is no 'Winterlicious' festival for Toronto's homeless people.
+There is no 'Winterlicious' festival for Toronto's homeless people

 I decided to ask some food and nutrition experts for their thoughts on the menu currently provided.

 "It is appalling and it is a good representation of how we collectively, as a society think about and treat people who are homeless.
-There is a cold (literal and metaphoric) bureaucratic efficiency to this menu, a minimalist approach, as if to say 'we can't let them die but we certainly aren't going to treat them well," said Elaine Power, a sociologist of food and food studies scholar.
+There is a cold (literal and metaphoric) bureaucratic efficiency to this menu, a minimalist approach, as if to say 'we can't let them die but we certainly aren't going to treat them well,'" said Elaine Power, a sociologist of food and food studies scholar.

-Joshna Maharaj, a Chef known for her activist social justice work and for making food programs more healthy at both hospitals and Ryerson University, said:
+Joshna Maharaj, a chef known for her activist social justice work and for making food programs more healthy at both hospitals and Ryerson University, said:

 "The biggest challenge with the food served in this warming center is that it contains mostly refined, and thus quite nutritionally empty starch and sugar.
 None of this food will really sustain a person, and it will definitely not offer the nourishment and fortification that a person sleeping outside really needs.
 These are the cheapest calories available, and they'll do an adequate job of filling the tank.
 But they won't resolve hunger, or provide any nutritional boost to these folks who are out there, living in especially rough conditions.
 In a broader sense, there's a bigger problem happening here.
 Like many others, I believe strongly that access to good, nutritious food is a basic human right.
 The food that's being served to people in warming centers like this does not meet these needs.
 We need to have our eyes open to the fact that street-level folks are being denied some basic human rights with this cheap, industrial menu."